Internal links in WordPress are a key On-Page SEO factor.

 And that leads us to the second reason internal links are important…

-2.2.1 Increasing Time on Page / Time on Site
+- More Time On Page / Time On Site

 Google measures how long a visitor spends on your website after clicking through from the search results.